MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 Questions:

-- success is hard to sustain; good management causes companies to stumble (!); wants to share his despair in that (as expert in management)
+- success is hard to sustain; good management causes companies to stumble (!); This creates despair for the author (as expert in management)
 - growth, were does it come from?
-- theories of management - many times they don't help at all ! lots of aspects that no theory exists - example: no study of metrics. says that good metrics would be great for testing theories - like the theory of disruptions? do these exist?
+- theories of management: many times they don't help at all! lots of aspects that explained by theory - example: no study of metrics.

+says that good metrics would be great for testing theories - like the theory of disruptions? do these metrics exist?

-Recessions - hits bottom and need some timer before hiring new people ; First six recessions after WWII - it took 6 months until hire; 1991 - 15 months; and 2001 - 39 months; 2008 - six years (!).
+Recessions - hits bottom and need some timer before hiring new people ; for the first six recessions after WWII it took 6 months from end of recession until start of hiring wave.
+1991 - 15 months; and 2001 - 39 months; 2008 - six years (!).
-Says it is these larger gaps are due reasons related to finance (and over availability of capital ?) - says that is what's wrong about the economy.
+Longer gaps are due reasons related to finance (and availability of capital ?) - that is what's wrong about the economy.

-companies are investing are into innovations ; investment means growth; so innovations is what is creating growth.
+companies are not investing into innovations because of short term focus ; innovations are creating real growth.

 Four types of innovations:
+*potential innovations
+*sustaining innovations
+*disrupting products

-potential innovations - potential products.
+_potential innovations_ - potential products.
-Says only 15-25 of all innovations will be financially rewarding - we don't know which one, so there are a lot of tries;
+* only 15-25 of all innovations will be financially rewarding - we don't know which one, so there are a lot of tries;
-says that's because current marketing studies are crap - studying the customer is the wrong approach; they try to classify customers; and their properties (customer profiles) - which are not significant to the buying decision. what should be studied is the customer needs, a product is there to satisfy a need; always ask 'what job does this thing solve'? that approach is better at predicting a good product.
+* current marketing studies are crap - studying the customer is the wrong approach; they try to classify customers; and their properties (customer profiles) - which are not significant to the buying decision.
+* what should be studied is the customer needs (customers not always good at articulating their own needs), a product is there to satisfy a need; always ask 'what job does this thing solve'? that approach is better at predicting a good product (so it is better to study customer behavior to understand their needs)

 Research: how can McDonalds improve their milkshakes?
 Wrong approach: build profile of customer and ask them how to improve the product (disregards that an instance of the customer profile might not want the product at all)
 Right approach: ask existing customers why they use the product?
 How can we fulfill your needs (the job) better?
 Study: when are customers coming?
 What time?
 What are they doing with the product - take away or consume on the spot?
 Turns out 50% bought it in the morning and drove away ?
 Asked them 'what caused you to hire this milkshake' 'what was your substitute (focus question)' - so that we are not hungry on a long drive/commute.
-In the afternoon parents buy that for their kids - so they have something to talk over.
+In the afternoon parents buy that for their kids - so they have something to talk over when the kids are consuming the milkshake.

-Customer is wrong unit of analysis - look at the customer problem/situation; and customer needs - to solve the problem that the situation creates.
+The Customer is wrong unit of analysis - look at the customer problem/situation; and customer needs - to solve the problem that the situation creates.
 The task description is static (makes it easy to fix it) - but technology to solve it changes quite a lot;
 every Job/customer problem has a functional/emotional/social aspect;

 Then ask: what is the experiences are that will fulfill the job done?
 If these are associate with a brand/business then this would be great.

 Ask:
-= how will customers choose us and not the competition?
+* how will customers choose us and not the competition?
-= what can we do that other people can't ?
+* what can we do that other people can't ?
-= How will everyone know about us?
+* How will everyone know about us?

 Ikea does a great job its because it is organized aroung the 'job to be done' (like Ikea);
 says customers like this approach because the alternative requires more work/effort to search parts for the customer.

-sustaining innovations - make an existing product better (most number).
+_sustaining innovations_ - make an existing product better (most number).

 don't create growth because they replace existing things; but are important to sustain existing companies.

-disrupting products - these create growth
+_disrupting products_ - these create growth

 Trajectory of improvements that customers are able to utilize (doesn't change too much).
 Trajectory of improvements that companies provide with better proucts - (lot larger than ability to utilize them) -> even not so good products are better than customer expectation.